Would you like to start a laundry business and make $24K/month for providing a place for people to clean their clothes and linens?

-Prices at Ferndale Laundry range from about five dollars per load to over fifteen for a machine that can wash eight loads of laundry at once!
+Prices at Ferndale Laundry range from about 5 dollars per load to over 15 for a machine that can wash 8 loads of laundry at once!
 Rosie Wash Express Laundry has a similar pricing scheme.

-The Balance Small Business published two articles on this topic, which you can read here.
+The Balance Small Business published two articles on this topic.

 Keep personal assets separate from your business.
 The bottom line is this: It helps with taxes, accounting, and protects personal funds and resources.
 Depending on your legal structure, separate accounts might be required.